PedroChaps/pedrochaps.github.io/README.md

 - `README_static/` - the images used in this `README`, not part of the actual website;
 - `src/` - Where the source code is located, which is different than the `build` folder (because, for instance, compression techniques (minimizing code) are used when deploying the website to a live version);
 - `.gitignore` - files and folders that are not tracked by git (and GitHub).
 For instance, `/node_modules` is not tracked by git and therefore is not in the [GitHub repository](https://github.com/PedroChaps/pedrochaps.github.io);
-- `babel-plugin-macros.config.js` & `babel.config.js` - Necessary because of [Dynamically importing](https://fontawesome.com/docs/web/use-with/react/add-icons) icons from [FontAwesome](https://fontawesome.com/docs/web/use-with/react/);
+- `babel-plugin-macros.config.js` & `babel.config.js` - Necessary because of [dynamically importing](https://fontawesome.com/docs/web/use-with/react/add-icons) icons from [FontAwesome](https://fontawesome.com/docs/web/use-with/react/);
 - `CNAME` - needed because of the custom domain.
 Better explained in [Section 14](#-14.-Different-Domain);
 - `package-lock.json` and `package.json` - well explained [here](https://www.geeksforgeeks.org/difference-between-package-json-and-package-lock-json-files/);
 - `README.md` - This file!;